 Why did you need leadership training?

-How have you used the RLE in your current role?
+How have you used the RLE™ in your current role?

-When I joined, the founder owner wanted to take a step back from the day to day running of the business but didn’t have a natural successor.
-Part of my role was to provide interim support until we developed the capability of an internal successor who could then step in and lead.
+The founder owner of one of Creative Minds' major clients wanted to take a step back from the day to day running of the business but didn’t have a natural successor.
+Part of my role was to provide interim coaching and support until we developed the capability of an internal successor who could then step in and lead.

-Our internal candidate had huge potential but was inexperienced as a senior leader.
+Our internal candidate was intellectually brilliant and had huge potential but was inexperienced as a senior leader.
 His early RLA results showed a lack of self-awareness and that provided a focus for our coaching.

-By focusing on the ‘Who I Am’ side of his resilient leadership, the RLDP helped him to find his natural style of leadership which in turn helped him relax and build his confidence to be himself.
-He has now stepped up and runs the business on a day to day basis, with the senior leadership team reporting into him, and I’m using the resilient leaders framework to help him further develop his capability to manage the increased responsibility.
+By focusing on the ‘Who I Am’ side of his resilient leadership, the RLDP™ helped him to find his natural style of leadership which in turn helped him relax and build his confidence to be himself.
+He has now stepped up into a group sales role with full responsibility for sales across the whole business, and with a senior sales team reporting into him.
+I’m using the resilient leaders framework to help him further develop his capability to manage the increased responsibility.